 We are so happy to have Beth from Hungry Happenings guest posting today!
 She is so creative with food and we just love these Rice Krispie Animals & Sea Life Creatures that she is sharing with our readers today!
 Using sand molds to make edible treats is such a fantastic idea!!!
-Make sure to check out Hungry Happenings for lots of other fun food ideas like this one!

 I know you are a fan, as am I, of all the amazingly clever food here at Kitchen Fun with My 3 Sons, and I think you’ll like what I create in my kitchen too.
 My blog, Hungry Happenings, focuses on themed cuisine and edible crafts for holidays and special occasions.
 Each project I add to my blog includes a step-by-step tutorial and lots of tips so that you can re-create the project in your own home kitchen.

 I spend a great deal of time in my kitchen as I have been a chocolatier and baker for almost 30 years.
 My love of visually exciting food began in my childhood and I was fortunate enough to turn that passion into a profession and have been blessed with owning several retail confectionery stores.
 In more recent years I turned my talents to the written page and penned a cookbook, Hungry Halloween featuring Movie Monster Munchies, Bewitched Buffet, and Dead Man’s Diner.
 The book led me to blogging and I am so excited to share my artistic culinary talent with readers from all over the world.
 I hope you’ll stop by Hungry Happenings and take a look around.

 Sand molds are so easy to use!
 As you can see, these simple plastic toys can be an amazing tool in the kitchen and they are cheap!
 I’ve bought most of my molds at dollar stores or discount stores.